ACT-BELONG-COMMIT ELEVATE ARTS

 Curated by Wadandi/Minang/Koreng Bibbulmun artist Lea Taylor and Greg Sikich

-Danjoo - Interwoven celebrates local Aboriginal culture, Country, language and visual arts practice in Western Australia, proudly presenting new and recent artworks by eighteen Aboriginal artists from or now residing in the south west corner of the state.
-Danjoo – meaning together in Bibbulmun Noongar language reflects the bringing together of established, mid-career and emerging Aboriginal artists working in diverse art forms, presenting artworks that speak of local Aboriginal culture and contemporary, personal, social and political issues.
+Danjoo - Interwoven celebrated local Aboriginal culture, Country, language and visual arts practice in Western Australia, proudly presented new and recent artworks by eighteen Aboriginal artists from or now residing in the south west corner of the state.
+Danjoo – meaning together in Bibbulmun Noongar language reflected the bringing together of established, mid-career and emerging Aboriginal artists working in diverse art forms, presenting artworks that speak of local Aboriginal culture and contemporary, personal, social and political issues.

 OPENING Fri 15 Feb 6pm - 8.30pm

 Concert by Gina Williams and Guy Ghouse 7.30 - 8.30pm.
 More info >

 VIEWING WED TO FRI 10AM - 5PM, SAT 11AM - 3PM

 Image: Julie Dowling, Mardubaya Irra (growing language) (detail), 2018, acrylic, red ochre, plastic on canvas, 119 x 89 cm